XRPL-Labs/Nop.Plugin.Payments.Xumm/README.md

 After that, please input `https://<your-store-url>/Plugins/Xumm/Webhook` as the Webhook URL in the Application details section.

 ## Step 2: Install the plugin in nopCommerce
-The Xumm Pay plugin is not (yet) available in the nopCommerce Marketplace so you need to create a folder `Payments.Xumm` in the nopCommerce Plugins folder and copy the contents of `src`.
+The [Xumm Payment Module](https://www.nopcommerce.com/en/xumm-payment-module) can be downloaded at the nopCommerce Marketplace.

-More details can be found in the [nopCommerce Documentation](https://docs.nopcommerce.com/en/getting-started/advanced-configuration/plugins-in-nopcommerce.html).
+More installation details can be found in the [nopCommerce Documentation](https://docs.nopcommerce.com/en/getting-started/advanced-configuration/plugins-in-nopcommerce.html).

 ## Step 3: Configuration Xumm plugin
 After installing the plugin, you can navigate to Configuration > Payment methods on the navigation menu of the admin panel.